December in Barcelona 2024

 Fira de Nadal de la Sagrada Familia

-Since 1962, the Fira de Nadal has occurred at the Plaça de la Sagrada Família, and is generally known as the most traditional market for the Eixample district.
+Since 1962, the Fira de Nadal has occurred at the Plaça de la Sagrada Família, and is generally known as the most traditional market in the Eixample district.
 This year it runs from the start of December through the 23rd.
 There are four major areas of stalls to check out: Christmas trees and plants, traditional figures and decorations, food, and gifts.

 Fira de Nadal del Port Vell